 All about our Oahu Hawaii Honeymoon from where we stayed, what we ate, activities to plan for, and more!

-Zack and I celebrated our FIRST WEDDING ANNIVERSARY yesterday!
+Zack and I celebrated our first wedding anniversary yesterday!
 This week one year ago, we jetted off to the beautiful island of Oahu.
-In this post, I’ll share where we stayed, what we ate, must-see spots, and more!
+In this post, I'll share where we stayed, what we ate, must-see spots, and more!

 Choosing your honeymoon destination can be hard.
-Fun and exciting, for sure–but hard in the sense that you want to explore with your new spouse, make unforgettable memories, but not totally break the bank.
+Fun and exciting, for sure – but hard in the sense that you want to explore with your new spouse, make unforgettable memories, but not totally break the bank.

-At first, we looked into cruises because we love cruises… Then we looked into all-inclusive resorts… Then we decided to start researching the different Hawaiian islands.
 Each island has something unique and different to offer.
 Zack visited Hawaii when he was younger, on a family cruise.
 I had only dreamed of going!
 We ultimately decided on Oahu because it has a mix of mostly everything.

 If you're staying near Waikiki Beach, bring comfy shoes/sandals because the area is so walkable.
 We walked to every destination in the Waikiki Beach area, as most people do.